cta-wave/device-observation-framework/README.md

 * Setting up **inside Docker container**

-  The [dpctf-deploy](https://github.com/cta-wave/dpctf-deploy) contains scripts to set up Device Observation Framework **inside a Docker container**.
+  The [dpctf-deploy repo](https://github.com/cta-wave/dpctf-deploy) contains scripts to set up Device Observation Framework **inside a Docker container**.
 It also contains a script to run Device Observation Framework analysis.
-Instructions can be found here [QUICK_START](https://github.com/cta-wave/dpctf-deploy/blob/master/QUICK_START.md).
+Instructions can be found here [README](https://github.com/cta-wave/dpctf-deploy/blob/master/README.md).

 * Or setting up **without Docker**

-  The Device Observation Framework can also be installed **without Docker**, instructions can be found here [deploy_without_docker](deploy_without_docker.md).
+  The Device Observation Framework can also be installed **without Docker**; instructions can be found here [deploy_without_docker](deploy_without_docker.md).

 ## Running the Device Observation Framework

 Ahead of running Device Observation Framework the user **MUST** set up the camera and device under test (DUT) carefully to record the tests; instructions can be found in the following section.
 Once the camera and DUT set-up is correct then Test Runner sessions can be analysed.
 See https://web-platform-tests.org/running-tests/ for instructions on how to run a test session.
 Prior to starting the session, begin the camera recording (ensuring that camera is set to record at around of 120 fps).
 Record the Test Runner session from beginning to end and then stop the camera recording.

 Only one session may be contained in a single recording.
 A single session may contain multiple tests.

 Once the recording is complete, follow the camera manufacturer's instructions to transfer the recorded file to the PC where Observation Framework is installed.

-Command to run the Device Observation Framework can be found in [QUICK_START](https://github.com/cta-wave/dpctf-deploy/blob/master/QUICK_START.md#running-the-analysis).
+Command to run the Device Observation Framework can be found in [README](https://github.com/cta-wave/dpctf-deploy/blob/master/README.md).

 You **MUST** add the .mp4 extension to the file name.